Why Slow Horses should be your next box set

 8Concept

-Season 2 premieres on Friday 2nd December.
-This review is based on Season 1.
+Season 4 premieres on Wednesday 4th September.
+This review is based on Season 1 and was originally published in April 2022.

 “Dogs are standing by, Ma’am,” says an MI5 agent.
 Before you can work out whether they mean real dogs, you’re distracted by the unfolding emergency at Stansted Airport, where a suspected terrorist has been spotted with a suspicious-looking backpack.
 Hot on his heels is River Cartwright (Jack Lowden), a would-be hotspot spy – except it soon becomes clear that he’s far from Tom Quinn or Jack Bauer.
 After chasing down the wrong man, he then rugby tackles anything in his path to try and catch up to his suspect – and that’s just the start of it.

 Leading the department is Jackson Lamb (Gary Oldman), a washed-up veteran of the game who spends half his time sleeping on the office sofa and the other half drinking from behind his desk.
-Liaising with Diana (Kristin Scott Thomas), who heads up those elite top dogs, he bullies his pack of donkeys until they agree to the grunt work nobody else wants to – including picking up the rubbish that’s literally littered around the desks for half of the opening episodes.
+Liaising with Diana (Kristin Scott Thomas), who heads up those elite top dogs, he bullies his pack of donkeys until they agree to the grunt work nobody else wants to – including picking up the rubbish that’s literally littered around the desks.

 Cartwright, however, is still dreaming of graduating to the big league, and so he refuses to stop picking up the threads of a case on their doorstep.
 Soon enough, he’s unearthing a conspiracy involving a white supremacist network with links to the media and the kidnapping of a student in Leeds.
-Along the way, he annoys Sid (Olivia Cooke), his watchful, smart colleague, and buts heads with snooty rival “Spider” Web (Freddie Fox).
+Along the way, he annoys Sid (Olivia Cooke), his watchful, smart colleague, and butts heads with snooty rival “Spider” Web (the scene-stealing Freddie Fox).